Forescout/eyeExtend-Connect/Cylance/README.md

 - Validate Server Certificate: Select this option to validate the identity of the third-party server before establishing a connection, when the eyeExtend product communicates as a client over SSL/TLS.
 To validate the server certificate, either of the following certificate(s) must be installed:
   - Self-signed server certificate: the server certificate must be installed on the CounterACT Appliance
   - Certificate Authority (CA) signed server certificate: the CA certificate chain (root and intermediate CA certificates) must be installed on the CounterACT Appliance
-Use the Certificates \&gt; Trusted Certificates pane to add the server certificate to the Trusted Certificate list.
+Use the Certificates \& Trusted Certificates pane to add the server certificate to the Trusted Certificate list.
 For more information about certificates, refer to the appendix, &quot;Configuring the Certificate Interface&quot; in the _Forescout Administration Guide_.

 4. Select **Next**.
 Initially, the Assign CounterACT Devices panel has only one option, **Assign all devices by default** , and it is selected so that one device is added.
 If you want to add a second device, the Assign CounterACT Devices panel has more options.
 5. Enter the following information:

 - Connecting CounterACT Device: Select Enterprise Manager or an IP address of the connecting CounterACT device.
 In an environment where more than one CounterACT device is assigned to a single third-party instance, the connecting CounterACT Appliance functions as a middleman between the third-party instance and the CounterACT Appliance.
 The connecting CounterACT Appliance forwards all queries and requests to and from the third-party instance.
 - Assign specific devices: This CounterACT Appliance is assigned to a third-party instance, but it does not communicate with it directly.
 All communication between the third-party instance and its assigned CounterACT Appliance is handled by the connecting CounterACT Appliance defined for the third-party instance.
 All the IP addresses handled by an assigned Appliance must also be handled by the third-party instance to which the Appliance is assigned.
   - Select **Available Devices** and then select an IP address or Appliance name from the Available Devices list.